 Mobile 0400 035 001

-Within us all there lies a drive to develop and move forward - at times emotional conflicts and stresses interrupt that process.
+Within us all there lies a drive to develop, move forward, and become whole.
+At times emotional conflicts and stresses interrupt that process.
 Whether these interruptions are leftover from early experiences, or responses to situational crises, psychotherapy can be a useful tool in addressing such blocks.

 Elizabeth sees adults with a range of emotional, interpersonal, and psychological concerns.
 While many of Elizabeth's clients seek help for clinical conditions such as depression or anxiety, they may also be people without a clinical diagnosis.